Hi, I’m Jeff.

 Why choose to work with me?

-I feel fortunate to have a job where I build relationships with clients that help them talk honestly about their problems.
+I feel fortunate to have a job where I build relationships with people to help them talk honestly about their problems.
 I work primarily from a relational psychodynamic perspective, but with the help of other theories like existential humanism, Internal Family Systems, and CBT.
-I understand that sometimes therapy is about “getting better” and healing from hurts, and sometimes counseling is about becoming a “better” version of ourselves.
+I understand that sometimes therapy is about healing and “getting better,” and sometimes it’s about becoming a “better” version of ourselves.
+People use therapy in a lot of different ways.

 “I did what I knew best.
 When I learned better, I did better.”